sshaar/clef2020-factchecking-task2/README.md

 This file contains the basic information regarding the CLEF2020-CheckThat!
 Task 2 data set provided for the CLEF2020-CheckThat!
 Lab on "Automatic Identification and Verification of Claims".

-The current version of the data (3.0, May 11th, 2020) corresponds to the release of a third batch of the training and dev data.
+The current version of the data is the release of the test data.
 The test set will be released on May 25st, 2020.

 All changes and updates on these data sets and tools are reported in Section 1 of this document.